Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Details of the Slope Calculation

 \subsection{Singular integral analysis}

 We aim to calculate the divergent term in the Aubin-Yau functional as $|t| \rightarrow 0$, which is of the form $\log(1/|t|)$.
-Let $U$ be a small polydisk around the origin, which we may take to have radius 1.
+Let $U$ be a small polydisk around the origin, which we may take to have radius $\epsilon$ in each variable.
 Subtracting off contributions of order $O(1)$, we calculate the contribution from the term $\int_U \phi \omega_\phi^2$ as follows:

 where we integrate out the angular variables.
 In the last line, at the risk of some confusion, we have allowed $x$ and $y$ to stand for the real absolute values of the complex numbers in the first line.
 We must be careful with all factors of 2 and $\pi$ in this calculation, since we must compare these localized integrals to the global contribution from the lowest weight.
 The factor of 4 comes from the change to polar coordinates in both $x$ and $y$ (as complex variables):